ovh/venom/executors/smtp/README.md

 ## Output

-Noting, except result.err is there is an arror.
+Nothing, except result.err is there is an error.

 ## Default assertion